Jason Kendall: High school

-Jason Kendall was born on June 26, 1974, in San Diego, California.
-He was drafted out of high school in the 1st round of the MLB draft by the Pittsburgh Pirates and later played for the Oakland Athletics, Chicago Cubs, Milwaukee Brewers and the Kansas City Royals.
-He met his wife, Tricia Kendall, in 2010 in Kansas City where he ultimately retired as a player after 15 years.
-Together, they are raising their four children: Ethan, Kuyper, Cole and Karoline.

 Professional career

 Pittsburgh Pirates (1996–2004)

 Kendall made his major league debut in 1996.
 In his rookie year, he hit .300, made the National League All-Star Team, and was named NL rookie of the year by The Sporting News (he finished third in voting for the MLB Rookie of the Year award).
 He was also an All-Star in 1998 and 2000.
 In 1999, he suffered a season-ending injury when he dislocated his ankle while running to first base in a July 4 game against Milwaukee after attempting to beat out a bunt.